Uber introduces India-specific safety features in taxi app

 A spokesman said the functions were the first market-specific safety features launched by Uber.
 The company also said it plans to launch safety features in other countries soon.

 "Safety concerns tend to be unique for each local market.
-We recognised the demand for these features in India," the spokesman added.
+We recognized the demand for these features in India," the spokesman added.

 Authorities in New Delhi banned Uber in December following the rape allegations and issued rules that require all taxis to be equipped with a physical panic button.